-YOUTH PROGRAM VOLUNTEER (adults over 18 years old)
+YOUTH and YOUNG ADULT PROGRAM VOLUNTEER (adults over 18 years old)

 We are always looking for dedicated volunteers from the community who are 18 or older to serve as volunteers for our Youth program.
 Volunteers should be able to commit to the majority of rehearsals starting June 4, 2018, and all of the performances on July 13, 14, and 15, 2018.
 Volunteers will have the chance to work with students with autism in one on one, small group, and large group settings while developing positive and memorable relationships.
 Volunteers will play alongside students in rehearsal as well as perform in the shows in small supporting roles.
 No theatre or education experience is necessary.